panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

   console.log(ok()); // Throws "ReferenceError: ok is not defined" })();
 ```
 When calling `ok()`, JavaScript throws `ReferenceError: ok is not defined`, because the function declaration is inside a conditional block.

-Notice that this scenario works well in non-strict mode, which make it even more confusing.
+The function declaration in conditionals is allowed in non-strict mode, which makes it even more confusing.

-As a general rule for these situations, when a function should be create based on some conditions - use a function expression.
+As a general rule for these situations, when a function should be created by conditions - use a function expression.
 Let's see how it is possible:

 ```javascript
 (function() {